- Overview

 Over the course of the program, you'll discover how to:

-- Protect your agency and its employees while simultaneously fulfilling the missing of serving the public good.
+Protect your agency and its employees while simultaneously fulfilling the mission of serving the public good.

 As a full-time student in our MS-CJAD program, you can complete your degree in as little as one year.
 Our online format provides the flexibility of a 24/7 virtual classroom accessible from anywhere—a significant advantage for professionals with nontraditional work schedules.
 Built upon a research-based curriculum, all program courses are taught by experts who have worked within the criminal justice field.
 When you reach the end of your program, you'll receive the same distinguished degree that students earn on campus.